 Approach to managing non-traded market risk

-The primary market risks within the banking book include interest rate risk (IRRBB), equity risk and foreign exchange risk.
+The primary traded risks within the banking book include interest rate risk, credit spread, equity and foreign exchange risk.
+All traded risks in the banking book are managed under the IRRBB framework.

 a) Approach to managing IRRBB